Human Environment Relations

 The central research projects and their staff are closely connected through regular meetings in reading groups and events.

-Human-environment relations in the B.A. and M.A.
-Degree Program
+Environmetal Anthropology in the B.A. and M.A.
+Degree Programme

-The major module Human-environment relations is integrated in the advances modules 3 and 4 (AM 3 + 4) in the B.A. degree program.
+The major introduction to Environmental Anthropology is integrated in the advance module 1 (AM1) in the B.A. degree program.

-In the M.A. degree program, this basic knowledge will be systematically further developed within the frame of the major module "Socioeconomics and Human-Environment Relations" (SM1).
+In the M.A. degree program, this basic knowledge will be systematically further developed within the frame of the major module "Anthropology of Socioeconomic Organization and Anthropology of the Environment" (SM1).

 Methodical training